MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ## Prerequisites

-- A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md)
+- A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md).
 - An Azure subscription with the ability to create Azure Functions.
-If you don't have an existing Azure account, sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index)
+If you don't have an existing Azure account, sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index).
 - A Microsoft Entra ID tenant.
-You can use either a customer or workforce tenant for this how-to guide
+You can use either a customer or workforce tenant for this how-to guide.

 ::: zone-end